 Launched as a registered charity in 2001, our aim is to ensure all children have access at home and at school to exciting learning resources so that they may fulfil their potential and overcome disadvantage.
 We achieve this by working in partnership with schools, parents, charities and businesses.
 In the 20 years since we launched we have been involved in programmes which directly affect more than 2 million school pupils.

 We know that children achieve their potential when they feel engaged with learning.
 So we enable teachers and parents to inspire engagement through technology.

 For 20 years we have been providing independent advice and guidance to a wide variety of schools on the best way to introduce 1:1 technology, where every child has their own device to use in class and at home.
-During that time we have reached 250,000 children by helping 1,000 schools and all of this has been supported by 50,000 parents.

-If the UK is to maintain its leading nation status then it is vital that all young people leave school confident and competent users of IT.
+If the UK is to maintain its leading digital nation status then it is vital that all young people leave school confident and competent users of IT.
 This is not happening, and will hold back the young people and the wider UK economy.

 … that technology enabled learning can play a key role in helping to close the attainment gap